-59 Whittaker, Z., "Security lapse revealed Clearview AI source code," TechCrunch, April 16, 2020.
+59 Whittaker, Z., "Security lapse revealed Clearview Al source code," TechCrunch, April 16, 2020.

-- 106. The essence of the LCCJTI provisions at issue are respect for the privacy of the individuals concerned and the protection of their personal information.
+- collected images in the course of operating a business in Quebec and must therefore obtain the express consent of these individuals before verifying or confirming their identity. - 106.
+The essence of the LCCJTI provisions at issue are respect for the privacy of the individuals concerned and the protection of their personal information.
 The intention that this mandatory obligation be applied to all persons is made very clear in the French version by the use of the word "nul".
 The extraterritorial effects are incidental. - 107.
 Clearview, by offering its services within the territorial boundaries of the province and collecting and using the personal information of Quebecers, is operating a business in Quebec.
-Accordingly, Clearview is subject to the applicable legislation in the jurisdiction in which it is carrying out its activities, namely, the province of Quebec.60 Clearview's physical location and the site of its principal activities are therefore incidental and do not shelter it from the application of the LCCJTI. - 108.
+Accordingly, Clearview is subject to the applicable legislation in the jurisdiction in which it is carrying out its activities, namely, the province of Quebec.
+60 Clearview's physical location and the site of its principal activities are therefore incidental and do not shelter it from the application of the LCCJTI. - 108.
 Therefore, Clearview must obtain the express consent of individuals before verifying or confirming their identity (s.44 of the LCCJTI), as noted in paragraph 40.
 The sensitivity of the information collected, used or disclosed and the impact that the use of this information may have on the privacy of the individuals concerned requires that they be informed and express their consent.
 A biometric system cannot be used without the knowledge of the individuals involved.61 - 109.
 Clearview was also required to disclose its database of biometric characteristics and measurements to the Commission, in accordance with section 45 of the LCCJTI. - 110.
 Consequently, the CAI finds that Clearview contravened sections 44 and 45 of the LCCJTI.